Frequently Asked Questions

 I’m considering LASIK and ASA.
 How do I know which procedure is right for me?

 Both LASIK and Advanced Surface Ablation (ASA) produce excellent results for most patients.
 LASIK offers the advantages of very rapid recovery of vision, minimal or no discomfort, and excellent accuracy.
 There are some patients who are better candidates for ASA however.
 Generally speaking, these are patients with very thin corneas, or corneas with certain types of surface abnormalities.
-Additionally, a few patients with very large pupils may also be better candidates for ASA, but this is determined on an individual basis.
 Some patients prefer the option of ASA simply because it produces results comparable to LASIK, but involves a completely blade-free approach to surgery.
 A complete eye exam with one of our doctors can identify the best options for you.

 Dell Laser Consultants provides a very extensive pre-operative work-up, utilizing technologies unavailable at most laser clinics.
 Most clinics simply measure the curvature of the front surface of the eye.
-We use a sophisticated device called an Orbscan II to measure the front and back curvature and elevation of the cornea, as well as the thickness of every point on the cornea.
+We use a sophisticated device called a Pentacam to measure the front and back curvature and elevation of the cornea, as well as the thickness of every point on the cornea.
 We also perform advanced wavefront analysis of the entire optical power of the eye, from the front of the cornea all the way back to the retina.
-Next we perform a sophisticated infrared measurement of your maximum pupil size in near total darkness using the Procyon Pupillometer.
 These instruments help us customize the best treatment options for your individual situation.

 For more information on our equipment please check out our technology section.